The return to work interview is one of those meetings that’s all too tempting to skip over.

-Return to work interviews are most valuable if they are held by an employee’s line manager, and should occur after every absence, regardless of how long the employee was off for or the sickness reason they’ve provided.
+Return to work interviews are most valuable if they’re held by an employee’s line manager, and should occur after every absence, regardless of how long the employee was off for or the reason they’ve provided for their absence.

 - To reduce the level of absence in the organisation

 - To ensure the individual employee is fit to return to work

 - To pick up on any concerns or underlying health conditions, enabling them to be addressed.

 Far from a box-ticking exercise, return to work interviews bring considerable benefits.
 Perhaps the most important benefit to the organisation is that they should deter any sickness absences that are not genuine and reduce the level of absence overall.